apache/apex-site/README.md

 Apache Apex Incubator Website
 =============================

-This is the source code for the Apache Apex Incubator website, hosted at [apex.incubator.apache.org](http://apex.incubator.apache.org/).
+This is the source code for the Apache Apex website, hosted at [apex.apache.org](http://apex.apache.org/).
 The following tools are used to build the html pages:

 - [nodejs + npm](https://nodejs.org/en/)
 - [gulp - nodejs automation tool](http://gulpjs.com/)